ken-bimmel/jedi-on-tauntauns/rules/rules.md

 ### Damage Between Vehicles and Characters

 Due to the difference in scale, Damage and Injury are not directly exchangeable.
-Most attacks by characters against vehicles will not cause Damage to vehicles, since they are so much larger.
+Most attacks by characters against vehicles will not cause Damage to vehicles, since the vehicles are so much larger.
 Conversely, most attacks by vehicles are likely to be fatal for characters, as vehicle weapons are much more powerful.

 ## Vehicle Creation